Meeco/docs/concepts/terminology.md

 ## Wallet

-Software that enables the wallet’s controller (the end-user or **Wallet Holder**) to generate, store, manage and protect cryptographic keys and Verifiable Credentials.
+Software that enables the wallet’s controller (the end-user or **Wallet Holder**) to generate, store, manage and protect cryptographic keys and [Verifiable Credentials](#verifiable-credential).
 It allows the person to take actions (e.g. accept and present credentials) and setup peer-to-peer communication.

 ## Wallet Holder
-An entity that stores and “owns” **Verifiable Credentials**.
-A Wallet Holder’s **Credentials** are cryptographically signed with the Holder’s signing key in the ‘holder’ section of the **Verifiable Credential**.
+An entity that stores and “owns” [Verifiable Credentials](#verifiable-credential).
+A Wallet Holder’s **Credentials** are cryptographically signed with the Holder’s signing key in the ‘holder’ section of the [Verifiable Credential](#verifiable-credential).

 ## Zero Knowledge Proof(s) (ZKP)
 In cryptography, a zero-knowledge proof or zero-knowledge protocol is a method by which one party can prove to another party that a given statement is true while the prover avoids conveying any additional information apart from the fact that the statement is indeed true.